Hackaday Code of Conduct

 Discussion or images related to sex, pornography, discriminatory language, or similar, can be seen as harassment, so please be considerate.
-If you intend to have any images related to sex or pornography in your project exhibit or talk, please ask the organizers of the Hackaday SuperConference if it is appropriate before using.
+If you intend to have any images related to sex or pornography in your project exhibit or talk, please ask Hackaday staff if it is appropriate before using.

-We expect participants to follow these rules at all Hackaday conference and workshop venues and conference-related social events.
+We expect participants to follow these rules at all Hackaday event and workshop venues and conference-related social events.